Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Post-quench dynamics: linear entropy

-For the parameter regime, $ h \approx \delta \approx O(1) $, the total system is chaotic and analytical solution of time evolution of linear entropy is beyond this method.
-With an aim to understand the time evolution of linear entropy under interaction quench and bring out the role played by \textit{coherence} of initial state, we resort to numerical calculation.
-In this case, linear entropy tends to saturate around a mean value which is closer to the Lubkin value, a result obtained if the reduced density matrix of the subsystems corresponds to the maximally mixed state.
-The maximum linear entropy for $n$ ancillary qubits in such a scenario is given by $(S_L)_{\max}\approx 1-\frac{1}{2^n}$.
-When long time limit of linear entropy corresponds to the Lubkin value, we call such an equilibriation as thermalization .
+For the parameter regime, $ h \approx \delta \approx \kappa \approx O(1) $, the total system is in the chaotic regime (see Fig. \ref{fig:r_tilde_avg}).
+An analytical solution for the time evolution of the linear entropy is beyond this method.
+To understand the time evolution of linear entropy under interaction quench and bring out the role played by \textit{coherence} of the initial state, we turn to exact diagonalization.
+In this case, linear entropy tends to saturate around a mean closer to the Lubkin value.
+When the large time limit of linear entropy corresponds to the Lubkin value \cite{Lub1978}, we call such an equilibration thermalization.

-In rest of the paper, we try to understand perturbatively the initial growth of the linear entropy and using this whether or not a complete transition happens to thermalized state.
+In the rest of the paper, we try to understand perturbatively the initial growth of the linear entropy and, using this, whether or not a complete transition happens to a thermalized state.
 The emphasis will be on the role of initial coherence in the thermalization process characterized here by linear entropy.
+The exact diagonalization calculations for both models are done for system size $L=9$ and $n=1,3$ along with $J=1, h\approx 1$ unless mentioned otherwise.